fenago/react-graphql-intro/md/lab_4.md

 app.use(helmet.referrerPolicy({ policy: 'same-origin' }));
 ```

-We are doing multiple things here at once.
-We add some
-**XSS(Cross-Site-Scripting)** protection tactics and remove the
-[X-Powered-By] HTTP header and some other useful things just by
-using the [helmet()] function in the first line.

-Furthermore, to ensure that no one can inject malicious code, we are
-using the [Content-Security-Policy] HTTP header or, in short, CSP.
-This header prevents attackers from loading resources from external
-URLs.

-The last enhancement is to set the [Referrer] HTTP header only
-when making requests on the same host.
-When going from domain A to
-domain B, for example, we do not include the referrer, which is the URL
-the user is coming from.
-This enhancement stops any internal routing or
-requests being exposed to the internet.

 It is important to initialize Helmet very high in your Express router so
 that all responses are affected.